Pushing on Multilingual Reasoning Models with Language-Mixed Chain-of-Thought: Instruct

 \section{\name{} Instruct}

 Despite many efforts to distill frontier models into smaller open models, only a few manage to collect their own training corpus; most reuse or repackage existing datasets~\citep{ye2025limo, guan2025rstar, openr1, hu2025open}.
-This pattern is also common in multilingual settings, and it materially affects outcomes: models trained through such pipelines lack robustness to everyday, colloquial expressions that rarely appear in translated text.
-To pursue truly multilingual reasoning, we therefore decide to construct our own dataset.
+This pattern is also common in multilingual settings and materially affects outcomes: models trained through such pipelines lack robustness to everyday colloquial expressions that rarely appear in translated text.
+To pursue a more \fixed{robust multilingual reasoning}, we decided to construct our own dataset.
 This section describes our instruction collection (Section~\ref{subsec_instruction_collection}), response generation process (Section~\ref{subsec_response_generation}) for building \textbf{\name{}}, and presents ablations used to derive the high-yield subset \textbf{\namehq{}} (Section~\ref{subset_dataset_composition}).